mongodb/specifications/source/auth/auth.rst

 On any operation that requires authentication, the server may raise the error ``ReauthenticationRequired`` (391), typically if the user's credential has expired.
-Drivers MUST immediately attempt to force a reauthenication on the connection when this error is raised, and then re-attempt the operation.
+Drivers MUST immediately attempt a reauthenication on the connection using suitable credentials, as specified by the particular authentication mechanism when this error is raised, and then re-attempt the operation.
 This attempt MUST be irrespective of whether the operation is considered retryable.
-Any errors encountered during reauthentication or the subsequent re-attempt of the operation MUST be raised to the user.
-Currently the only auth mechanism on the server that supports reauthentication is OIDC.
+Drivers MUST NOT resend a hello message during reauthentication, instead using SASL messages directly.
+Any errors that could not be recovered from during reauthentication, or that were encountered during the subsequent re-attempt of the operation MUST be raised to the user.
+Currently the only authentication mechanism on the server that supports reauthentication is OIDC.
 See the OIDC documentation on reauthentication for more details.
-Note that in order to implement the unified spec tests for reauthentication, it may be necessary to add reauthentication support for whichever auth mechanism is used when running the auth spec tests.
+Note that in order to implement the unified spec tests for reauthentication, it may be necessary to add reauthentication support for whichever auth mechanism is used when running the authentication spec tests.

 --------------------------------
 Supported Authentication Methods